-The federal research credit is designed to reward a business for performing research in the United States and for increasing its spending on research; thus, a taxpayer must determine the increment of its current-year QREs over a computed base amount in order to claim the research credit.
+The federal research credit is designed to reward a business for performing research in the United States and for increasing its spending on research; thus, a taxpayer must determine the increment of its current-year QREs over a computed base amount to claim the research credit.

-Section 41 of the Internal Revenue Code credit:
+Section 41 of the Internal Revenue Code provides two methodologies for computing the research credit:

 - Regular credit: The regular credit is computed by measuring spending as a percentage of a business's gross receipts.
 Thus, if a business is increasing its QREs as a percentage of gross receipts measured against a historic period (generally 1984-88), it will likely be eligible for the regular credit.
-The maximum cash benefit in tax savings for the regular credit is about 6.5% of a business's QREs, but the benefit may be smaller. - Alternative Simplified Credit (ASC): The ASC is a much simpler way to compute the research credit.
-Generally, the credit is equal to 9.1% of a business's increase in QREs in the current year, over 50% of the average QREs for the prior three years.
+The maximum cash benefit in tax savings for the regular credit is about 7.9% of a business's QREs, but the benefit may be smaller.